yoctoproject/poky/documentation/profile-manual/usage.rst

 For this section, we'll assume you've already performed the basic setup outlined in the ":ref:`profile-manual/intro:General Setup`" section.

-ftrace, trace-cmd, and kernelshark run on the target system, and are ready to go out-of-the-box --- no additional setup is necessary.
-For the rest of this section we assume you've ssh'ed to the host and will be running ftrace on the target. kernelshark is a GUI application and if you use the ``-X`` option to ssh you can have the kernelshark GUI run on the target but display remotely on the host if you want.
+ftrace, trace-cmd, and KernelShark run on the target system, and are ready to go out-of-the-box --- no additional setup is necessary.
+For the rest of this section we assume you're connected to the host through SSH and will be running ftrace on the target.
+KernelShark is a GUI application and if you use the ``-X`` option to ``ssh`` you can have the KernelShark GUI run on the target but display remotely on the host if you want.

 Basic ftrace usage